lyteloli/NekoGram/README.md

 understand which menu our user wants to go to.

 #### How to define Menus?
-For now NekoGram supports only JSON Menus, but you may override BaseProcessor text processor class to make it support more formats, if you plan to do so, please share it with others by submitting a pull request!
+For now NekoGram supports only JSON and YAML Menus, but you may override BaseProcessor text processor class to make it support more formats, if you decide to do so, please share it with others by submitting a pull request!
 You may put the translation files anywhere and anyhow you want, though it is recommended to store them in a "translations" folder under the root folder of your app.
 Each file must have an [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag) defined like this: